 For dinner, we headed next door the Beached Whale restaurant.
 I wouldn’t say it was outstanding, but it was decent enough.
 It was really busy and to be fair, options in town are limited!
 For an afternoon drink with a view of the ocean, try Kai Restaurant & Bar. there is also one vegetarian place called The Views, as part of an Eco Resort.

-If you have more time I’d suggest really venturing into the National Park, going on a few hikes and exploring the surroundings!
+If you have more time I’d suggest going on a few walks within the Abel Tasman National Park and exploring the surroundings!
 Safe travels!

 Disclaimer: This article contains affiliate links.
 If you purchase using these links, I earn a small commission at no additional cost to you.
+Thank you for the support!
 I only recommend services and tools I know and trust myself.

 Did you find this post helpful or inspiring?
 Let me know and pin it for later!